 Half Moon Bay Golf Links Review: Does it Live Up to the Hype?

-So I just returned from my second trip to Half Moon Bay where I spent a long weekend staying at the Ritz Carlton and playing the two golf courses there.
+So I just returned from my second trip to California where I spent a long weekend staying at the Ritz Carlton Half Moon Bay and playing the two golf courses there.

 If you’ve ever been to the California coast, then you know, it’s one of the most beautiful spots in the world.
 Every time I’m there, I’m in awe of the scenery and the setting for golf.

 At least a few times a month on the site I get questions from readers asking about golf in the Bay Area and where I recommend.
 I also get questions asking if the resort at Half Moon Bay can compete with it’s sexier sibling down south, Pebble Beach.

 Today we’re going to answer that question, and I’m going to give you my honest opinion of the Old and Ocean Courses at Half Moon Bay